An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Model Derivation

 It easily follows from the kinematic relations \eqref{con1}--\eqref{con2} that the mass is conserved in the bulk $\Omega$ and on the boundary $\Gamma$, respectively.
 To this end, integrating \eqref{con1} over $\Omega$ and using the no-flux boundary condition \eqref{bd1}, we have

 while integrating \eqref{con2} over $\Gamma$ gives

-\textbf{(B) Energy dissipation.} We are interested in the case that on the boundary there is non-trivial dynamics influenced by certain surface potential, e.g., the short-range interactions between the material and the wall \cite{K-etal, Q1, TR89}.
+\textbf{(B) Energy dissipation.} We are interested in the case that on the boundary there is certain non-trivial dynamics induced by a surface potential, e.g., the short-range interactions between the material and the wall \cite{K-etal, Q1, TR89}.
 This can also be formally justified by the surface layer scaling approach within a thin layer next to the solid wall (cf. \cite{QQS08}).

 For an isothermal closed system, evolution of the binary mixtures is characterized by the following energy dissipation law (cf. \cite{HKL10})

 which is a consequence of the first and second laws of thermodynamics. $E^{\text{total}}$ is the total Helmholtz free energy of the system.
 For the sake of simplicity, macroscopic kinetic energy of the binary mixture is neglected throughout the paper.
 Then we assume that